szwang/borges/garden/paths/mystery.md

   - fourth
 ---

-you must find a white truffle in this forest!
+you are tasked with finding a white truffle in this forest.

 where do you choose to begin?